 Not so Rush (2013), Ron Howard’s account of the epic rivalry between Formula 1 drivers James Hunt and Niki Lauda during the 1970s.
 On a previous iteration of this blog, I went off on the scene, set in 1974, where Hunt (Chris Hemsworth) meets his future wife Suzy Miller (Olivia Wilde) for the first time.
 It’s 1974 and they have her in a stunning period outfit of a floppy hat and suede coat with a fur trim, befitting the fact that Miller was a bona fide seventies supermodel.
 The costumes were designed by Frida Giannini, who is the creative director at Gucci, and they’re based on period designs from Gucci’s archives, which is all well and good.
 And when Wilde’s booted legs appear over Hemsworth’s shoulders the first time they meet, all seems good.
 They’re kinda baggy in the leg, and ’74 is the year when these looser-fitting boots came into fashion for the first time.
 They’re also platforms, which is still OK – platforms were at the peak of their popularity then, and there were a few that had this looser leg.
 But stiletto heels?
 With platform soles in the first half of the 1970s?
 They should be stack heels.
 You could make a case for stilettos if this was 1978, but the boots that Wilde is wearing are pure post-millennial.

 Which brings us to The Americans, the FX network’s drama about KGB deep-cover agents in America during the early 1980s.
 Keri Russell, who plays one of the Russian agents, gets to wear a wide variety of period outfits.
-The one pictured on the right is a good example.
-The overall silhouette, with a wide-shouldered blouse and tapered skirt, is classically eighties.
-Strictly speaking, it ought to be paired with pumps or ankle boots, but contemporary images and mail order catalogs clearly show that the knee-length boots that are more typically associated with the late seventies remained popular through to at least 1983/84.
+A typical one from the first season (set in 1981) featured an overall silhouette, with a wide-shouldered blouse and tapered skirt, that was classically eighties.
+Strictly speaking, it should have been paired with pumps or ankle boots, but the costume designer, Jenny Gering, chose heeled, knee length boots.
+Contemporary images and mail order catalogs clearly show that the knee-length boots that are more typically associated with the late seventies remained popular through to at least 1983/84.
 So it would not be surprising for a woman in her early forties (the age of Russell’s character) to own at least one pair.
-This outfit was worn in Season 1 of the Americans, which is set in 1981, so I think we can say that the costume designer, Jenny Gering, got things absolutely right here.
-Also, for those of a nerdy disposition, this is a behind-the-scenes shot; the smartphone Russell is carrying is not part of the outfit.